 The happiness of meeting someone after a very long time.

 One of the most useful French words you’ll commonly hear is voila, literally meaning ‘there it is’, while you can use voici for ‘here it is’.

 A verb to describe making the most of a situation.

 ‘To yoghurt’ may be the literal translation but it’s a word that refers to the act of talking in another language – and not very well – or using fake words.
 Its common usage is to refer to something that appears an imitation or insincere, such as someone pretending to know the words of a song.
 If you see a native French fudging their way through English words, it would be an attempt ‘to sing through yogurt’, or chanter en yaourt.

 You’re so crazy you’ve been hit on the head!
 This French word is hybrid blend of frapper (to hit) and dingue (crazy).

 Are you an oddball or eccentric person?
 Or a scatterbrain who engages in loufoquerie (craziness)?
 This is an adjective that describes you.

 Chaos, confusion, pandémonium; anything that causes a general disturbance, taken from the Biblical Hebrew word to describe the formless earth state before God.

-Râler is somewhere in between whining and complaining but the French have developed it into an elegant pastime, where râler is more how the French continually express their ongoing dissatisfaction with the world.
+Râler is somewhere in between whining and complaining but this is one of those French words that developed into an elegant national pastime, where râler is more how the French continually express their ongoing dissatisfaction with the world.

 If you fake puff or don’t take a lungful of a cigarette, that would be the literal translation of ‘crapoter’ – but you would use it to refer to a pretender or fake person.